Fishbowl Inventory Review 2023

 Another thing we like?
 Fishbowl offers two types of products: one for warehouses and one for manufacturers.
 This gives you the flexibility to choose the right set of features based on your company’s needs—without overspending on a bloated system that delivers tons of options you don’t need.

 Fishbowl’s one-time cost is a bit of a double-edged sword.
 On the one hand, you don’t have to pay monthly fees for your system.
 On the other . . .
 Fishbowl’s up-front price may be a little steep for some businesses.
+Plus, the one-time purchase only provides you with updates and customer support for a year.
+You’ll need to fully resubscribe if you want to continue receiving updates and support yearly.

 Unlike the competition, Fishbowl also doesn’t offer a lot of customization options for your software or reporting—at least not without significant programming experience.
 For starters, you’re stuck with average costing (where the system averages out the cost of your product from all your past purchases), so businesses that use first in, first out (FIFO) or last in, first out (LIFO) systems are straight out of luck.
 Furthermore, we’ve noticed that the software’s shipping functions can be very buggy.